Commensurate-incommensurate Mott transition without magnetic field: emergence of nematic Luttinger liquid in XXZ chain

-\paragraph{Phase diagram.} Fig.~\ref{PD_OH_ink} provides an overview of the phase diagram for $\Delta_1<0$, $\Delta_2>0$.
-It contains three gapped phases: a phase separation gapped phase, connected to a standard commensurate Luttinger liquid (LL, beige) via a first-order phase transition; and a pair of ordered phases - period-4 phase (light blue) and period-2 bond-ordered one (blue) - separated by the Ising transition.
-Deeper in the strongly interacting regime ($\Delta_1\lesssim -3.5$, $\Delta_2\gtrsim –1.5$), two Pokrovsky-Talapov (PT) transitions bound a critical region composed of a incommensurate nematic LL (pink) and a composite critical phase with central charge $c = 2$ composed of a two-flavor (incommensurate nematic + regular) LL (green).
-It is condensed via a Berezinskii-Kosterlitz-Thouless (BKT) transition via the standard LL phase.
-In what follows, we will be describing the nature both nematic and $c=2$ critical phases and the two PT transitions.
-The question of the transition between the two gapless regimes will also be addressed.
+\paragraph{Phase diagram.} Fig.~\ref{PD_OH_v7} provides an overview of the phase diagram for $\Delta_1<0$, $\Delta_2>0$ at zero magnetization.
+It contains three gapped phases: a phase separation, connected to a standard commensurate Luttinger liquid (LL, beige) via a first-order phase transition; and a pair of ordered phases -- period-4 phase (light blue) and period-2 bond-ordered one (blue) -- separated by the Ising transition.
+Deeper in the strongly interacting regime ($\Delta_1\lesssim -3.5$, $\Delta_2\gtrsim 1.5$), two Pokrovsky-Talapov (PT) transitions bound a critical region composed of an incommensurate nematic LL (pink) and a critical phase with central charge $c=2$, consistent with the coexistence of incommensurate and single-magnon-type modes (green).
+Analytic prediction for the two PT lines are shown in pink and green, respectively.
+The incommensurate mode of the $c=2$ phase is condensed via a Berezinskii-Kosterlitz-Thouless (BKT) transition starting from the standard LL phase.
+Below, we give numerical and analytical evidences for the two PT transitions and characterize the nematic and composite $c=2$ critical phases.
+The question of the transitions between the three gapless regimes will also be addressed~\cite{SM}.
 The rest of the phase diagram including a potential multicritical point will be reported elsewhere~\cite{XXZ_inprep}.

 \paragraph{Pokrovsky-Talapov transition: from a gapped period-4 phase to a $c=2$ liquid.} This transition continuously closes the gap of the period-4 $\downarrow\downarrow\uparrow\uparrow\dots\downarrow\downarrow\uparrow\uparrow$ phase (stabilized when $\Delta_2$ dominates: NNN spins anti-align along $z$), giving rise to a incommensurate critical phase with central charge $c=2$.
-As discussed later, the latter is interpreted as the coexistence of two LLs: one with conventional single-magnon excitations and a nematic (or quadrupolar) one with bound two-magnon modes.
+As discussed later, the latter is interpreted as the coexistence of two LLs: one with standard single-magnon excitations and an incommensurate component made of kink-antikink pairs.
 Fig.~\ref{RPT_tot} summarizes the main features.